vulinh64/vulinh64.github.io/blog/2025-08-11-optional-usage.md

 </dependency>
 ```

-Instruction can be found here: https://github.com/Auties00/Optionless
+Instruction can be found [here](https://github.com/Auties00/Optionless).

 This bad boy brings `Optional` performance much closer to traditional null checks.
 It's like getting a time machine to the post-Valhalla future, but for your `Optional` chains.